Who’s heard the expression, “You are only as strong as your weakest link?”

 1. Disconnect the Power

-Before you do anything, make sure you disconnect the power at the wall socket, or remove the battery.
+Before proceeding, make sure you disconnect the power supply from the wall socket or remove the saw’s battery.

 2. Engage the Locking Mechanism

-Press down on the arbor lock button.
-Now rotate the blade until it engages the locking mechanism.
+Press down on the arbor lock button, then rotate the blade until it engages the locking mechanism.

 3. Use the Blade Wrench

 Use the blade wrench to remove the arbor nut.
-To loosen, turn the wrench in the same direction as the way the blade spins.
+To loosen the nut, turn the wrench in the same direction that the blade usually spins.

 4. Retract the Blade Guard